-3. Prioritization of the Non-Profit Child Care Sector
+2. Prioritization of the Not-For-Profit Child Care Sector

-The ministry is taking steps to further prioritize provincial funding to the non-profit child care sector, and support the effective use of ministry funding, by working closely with CMSMs and DSSABs to maintain funding allocated to for-profit child care at current levels.
-Beginning in 2017, a For Profit Maximum Percentage Threshold has been added to the Budget Schedule of the service agreement to support CMSM and DSSABs with maintaining existing maximum expenditure levels to for-profit entities.
+The ministry is taking steps to further prioritize provincial funding to the not-for-profit child care sector, and support the effective use of ministry funding, by working closely with CMSMs and DSSABs to maintain funding allocated to for-profit child care at current levels.
+Beginning in 2017, a For Profit - Maximum Percentage Threshold has been added to the Budget Schedule of the service agreement to support CMSM and DSSABs with maintaining existing maximum expenditure levels to for-profit entities.
 The threshold was determined based on past expenditures that each CMSM and DSSAB directed towards for-profit programs in the most recently reviewed financial statements submission.
-This overall threshold applies to base funding, the child care expansion plan and ELCC funding.
+This overall threshold applies to both base funding and funding to support the child care expansion plan for infants, toddlers and preschoolers.
 The government recognizes and values the important role of both non-profit and profit licensees in providing accessible quality child care services for children and families in Ontario.
 We also recognize that a number of communities in Ontario are served by for-profit licensees which support access to licensed child care; therefore 2017 will be a transition year.
 The ministry will work with those CMSMs and DSSABs that do not maintain or reduce their thresholds in 2017 and will consider financial penalties for exceeding for-profit thresholds in the future.

-4. Child and Family Program Funding
+3. Child and Family Program Funding

 As in prior years funding for child and family programs is included in the child care and child and family program service agreements as a separate enveloped allocation.
-For 2017, child and family program funding will continue to be based on previous allocations

-(with the exception of Data Analysis Services) and restricted to use only for these programs (i.e. there is no flexibility between child care and child and family program allocations).
+For 2017, child and family program funding will continue to be based on previous allocations (with the exception of Data Analysis Services) and restricted to use only for these programs (i.e. there is no flexibility between child care and child and family program allocations).
 See section 7 for more information on funding for child and family programs.

-5. Wage Enhancement/Home Child Care Enhancement Grant
+4. Wage Enhancement/Home Child Care Enhancement Grant